Ravik27280/Placement_Preparation/README.md

 11. Radix Sort
 12. Bucket Sort
 13. Reverse the array
-14. Find the maximum and minimum element in an array
-15. Find the "Kth" max and min element of an array
+14. Find the "Kth" max and min element of an array
-16. Move all the negative elements to one side of the array
+15. Move all the negative elements to one side of the array
-17. Find the Union and Intersection of the two sorted arrays.
+16. Find the Union and Intersection of the two sorted arrays.